dkp-consult/algorithme-practice/readme.md

 - Challenge description :

 The output was code zone with all the information, you juste need to copy & past before working on solution.

+NB : You can use GPT for solve the problems, but it's better for you to learn and try to solve it.